Hotels in Old Town, San Diego

 • What are the most popular landmarks to visit in Old Town?

-Gaslamp Quarter, Mission Beach, and San Diego Convention Center are the most popular landmarks in Old Town according to our data.
-You can experience Gaslamp Quarter if you plan to visit San Diego.
-You can visit Mission Beach if you stay in San Diego.
-San Diego Convention Center is accessible while staying in San Diego.
+InterContinental San Diego, San Diego Convention Center, and Mission Beach are the most popular landmarks in Old Town according to our data.
+You can experience InterContinental San Diego if you plan to visit San Diego.
+You can visit San Diego Convention Center if you stay in San Diego.
+Mission Beach is accessible while staying in San Diego.

 See more FAQs